debduttabanik/FPGA-Design-Architecture/README.md

 The RVMYTH discussed is now used along with the custom SOFA FPGA fabric.
 The design is then taken through the complete OpenFPGA framework and VTR flow.
 The various logs and reports generated as the outcome of the flow .

-  SOFA RVMYTH Utilization
-The snippets below shows the device utilization for RVMYTH core on SOFA FPGA Fabric by the tool.

 References
 •	VLSI System Design: https://www.vlsisystemdesign.com/ip/